About this Tutorial

 When you add the annotations to your service classes, by default all public methods are exposed as web services.
 This might not be ideal.
 If you would like to limit the methods that are exposed, then do the following.

-ii.
-Remove the endpoint attribute in the service implementation class (i.e PersonManagerImpl) so that it now look like this
+- Remove the endpoint attribute in the service implementation class (i.e PersonManagerImpl) so it only contains @WebService.

-iv.
-Add @WebMethod on each public method that you would like to expose as a webservice.
+- Add @WebMethod on each public method that you would like to expose as a web service.